-The Best Canned Dog Food for Senior Dogs – 5 Reviews
+5 Reviews of the Best Canned Dog Food for Senior Dogs

 This is one of the more respected brands on the market, and the best thing about this food is that it’s made mostly from beef.
 If you look at the ingredients, beef broth is the first one listed.
 This is good because beef provides a very large amount of protein per gram.
 In terms of protein per gram, there are very few meats that provide more.